Buy Existing Laundromat or Build New: What’s The Right Move?

 • Established customer base reduces initial marketing requirements

-Risks of Purchasing a Turnkey Laundromat Business
+Risks of Purchasing an Established Laundromat Business

 • Higher acquisition costs due to business premium (typically 25-40% above asset value)